sushanthreddy009/SystemInfo/README.md

 pip install requests wmi speedtest-cli screeninfo

-## Usage:
+## Installation and Usage

-To execute the script, open a command prompt and run:
+1. Clone this repository to your machine.
+2. Navigate to the script directory.
+3. Run the script with Python in the command prompt:

    python system_info.py

-Make sure you are in the same directory as the system_info.py script when you execute this command.

-The script will sequentially fetch and display each piece of system information.
+The script will execute and present the information in a structured format in the command prompt.

 ## Note